stiglers-eponym/BeamerPresenter/README.md

 * cache slides even when size of slides varies (partially implemented)
 * cache only required slides in previews showing specific overlays
 * fix layout, avoid recalculating full layout when clock label changes text
-* animations and automatic slide change
-* slide transitions
 * sounds
 * option to insert extra slides or extra space below slide for drawing (partially implemented)
 * improve text input tool
+* select for each slide widgets whether videos or slide transitions should be shown
 * improve widgets:
     * settings (more explanations)
     * timer (with color indicating progress relative to estimate like in version 0.1.x)